- Nar Valley Federation of Church Academies»

 Home learning activities this year will be taking a slightly different approach across the school.
 We will be focusing on spellings, reading and fluency of mathematical facts with an additional free choice to be completed over the half term.

-We will then move our focus to writing to inform, and will be preparing to write a letter to our local MP, Liz Truss.
-Throughout the half term our whole class text will be Accidental Prime Minister, which will enable us to further explore themes being studied in our Topic of British Values.
-We will study a variety of grammatical conventions to support their letter writing and hopefully receive a reply from Liz!
+We will then move our focus to writing to inform, and will be preparing to write a biography about Howard Carter.
+Throughout the half term we will read whole class texts which will enable us to further explore themes being studied in our Topic of ancient Egypt.
+We will study a variety of grammatical conventions to support their biography writing.

 Over the half term our children will also be given daily opportunities to explore a variety of reading texts as part of our Reading Masters program.
 This is intended to support the weekly Reading Vipers As noted below.